romikoops/polaris_clone/client/Notes.md

 - Too big therefore only single basic test

+props.shipmentData has additional property `cargoItemTypes` that is not declared in its PropType

 ## CacheClearer

 - Component is exported already wrapped, so no test at this moment